sfigg/commercialization-public/docset/manufacture/iot/deploy-your-app-with-a-standard-board.md

 We'll use the ProjectA image we created from [Lab 1a: Create a basic image](create-a-basic-image.md).

 ## <span id="Create_and_test_an_Windows_app"></span><span id="create_and_test_an_windows_app"></span><span id="CREATE_AND_TEST_AN_WINDOWS_APP"></span>Create and test an Windows app
+You can skip these steps if you've already created and tested your app.

-1. First, create an app.
+1. Create an app.
 This can be any app designed for IoT Core, saved as an Appx Package.
 For our example, we use the [Hello, World](https://developer.microsoft.com/en-us/windows/iot/win10/samples/HelloWorld.htm) app.

 2. In Visual Studio, to save the Hello, World app as an Appx package, click **Project > Store > Create App Packages** > **Next**.